-Elgin area citizenship services offer programs and information to help immigrants learn more about the immigration process.
+Elgin area citizenship services offer programs and information to help immigrants learn more about immigration.
 ECC's Adult Basic Education Center offers citizenship classes to improve your knowledge of the U.S. government, prepare for the citizenship interview, and study for your citizenship test.
 To take the citizenship class, students must be co-enrolled in an ESL class in the Adult Basic Education part-time program.

 Are you prepared to apply to the USCIS?